 Shoulder Bursitis Recovery Time

 Will shoulder bursitis go away?
 Yes!
-With proper treatment, most make a complete recovery.
+With proper treatment, most make a complete recovery and learn to manage their shoulder function to prevent future issues and symptoms.
 Even better, the shoulder bursitis recovery usually only takes weeks or months.

 Mild or moderate bursitis, without the need for surgery, may take a couple weeks to heal.
-Aspiration or cortisone injections will help you make a full recovery, but such procedures may increase your recovery time by a few weeks.
+Pain modalities like ice packs, anti-inflammatory medications (NSAIDs), aspiration or corticosteroid injections can help you make a full recovery, but such procedures may increase your recovery time by a few weeks.

-Expect to follow your rehabilitation program for at least six weeks.
-In that time, you will gradually build your strength and mobility.
-Always follow your doctor’s advice and allow your shoulder to rest.
+Most importantly, expect to follow your physical therapy rehabilitation program for at least six weeks.
+In that time, you will gradually build your strength and mobility to restore proper shoulder mechanics.
+Always follow your orthopedic doctor’s and physical therapist’s advice and find the proper balance between rest and exercise.

 Although it’s tempting to rush back to sports or exercise, doing so can damage your shoulder further and prolong your recovery time.